moreda-a/OKP/README.md

 ## Results

-Our algorithm achieves a high competitive ratio on different synthetic datasets as well as the Bitcoin dataset.
+Our algorithm achieves a high competitive ratio on different synthetic datasets as well as the Bitcoin dataset and Google Traces dataset.